Heating and decarbonisation

 Decarbonisation

-In the future, Helsinki will be heated with decentralised energy production, and the heat will be recovered from several sources: land, air and water.
-Helen Oy aims to make its energy system carbon neutral by 2030 and to phase out incineration by 2040.
+In the future, Helsinki will be heated with distributed energy production, where heat is collected from several different sources: the ground, air and water.
+Helen Oy aims for ambitious emission reductions by 2030 and the cessation of combustion by 2040.

 Helsinki will switch from a system based on fossil fuels to electrified heat production, with waste and environmental heat, electric boilers and sustainably produced bioenergy at its core.
 The homes and properties in Helsinki are heated by, for example, the Katri Vala heat pump plant, which produces renewable district heating and cooling from purified wastewater.
 In addition, the peak demand for district heat is balanced out by promoting smart heat management in properties.